Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### Resource Cleanup

-`Microsoft.Azure.IIoT.Deployment` will prompt for resource cleanup if it encounters an error during deployment of Industrial IoT platform.
+`Microsoft.Azure.IIoT.Deployment` will prompt for resource cleanup if it encounters an error during deployment of Industrial IoT solution.
 Cleanup works by deleting registered Applications and the Resource Group that has been selected for deployment.
 This means, that one should be cautious with cleanup if an existing Resource Group has been selected for the deployment, since the cleanup will trigger deletion of **all** resources within the Resource Group, even the ones that have been present